Faitsumaru/images-ai-classifier/README.md

 * Training : Efficient training with early stopping and model checkpointing to save the best-performing model.
 * Prediction : A utility function to classify new images and visualize predictions alongside ground truth labels.
 ​
-> version: Feb 2025, created by Gleb 'Faitsuma' Kiryakov
+> version: Mar 2025, created by Gleb 'Faitsuma' Kiryakov

 ## Project Structure